 My early game was In rural England meaning that while most buildings were centuries old cottages and post war terraced houses, all equally degraded, I was never too far from a truly ancient church, cathedral, or abandoned abby.

-I saw something in these alien buildings I couldn't find anywhere else.
+I saw something in these 'alien' buildings I couldn't find anywhere else.
 An expression of form and artistry on a canvas so large to be impossible to see in totality.
-The idea of a canvas or stage that large sorta destroys the concept, ideas of the boundary at which a work ends lost all meaning.
+The idea of a canvas or stage that large sorta destroys the concept of a canvas. the boundary where a work ends lost all meaning. the Details of the space don't diminish as you get further away from the human perspective in gothic architecture.
+Even at the top of flèches and roofs where no eye can really parse detail there are still beautifully carved pinnacles, grotesques, gargoyles.

 This denial of the “rules” of art silently enforced didn't end with space.
 Those abandoned abbyes that are SO common in England (thanks Henry) can be some of the most ethical and beautiful places to explore.
 The stories you can build walking around the sculpted skeletal remains of these buildings is captivating.